 Curriculum Organisation

 The statutory requirement to provide a broad, balanced curriculum is met through the use of whole school termly themes and topics from the curriculum framework as contexts for learning.
-We have introduced an enrichment day each week to focus on enhancing skills in a range of creative areas.
-We have developed learning zones in the central area and in our ‘Forest Four’ room.
-These zones will encourage children to work independently to improve skills in Science, Technology, Expressive Arts, Humanities and Health & Well-being.
+We have introduced an enrichment day each term to focus on enhancing skills in a range of creative areas.
+We have developed learning zones in the central area.
+These zones will encourage children to work independently and interdependently to improve skills in Science, Technology, Expressive Arts, Humanities and Health & Well-being.
 Wherever possible we engage and motivate the children through first hand learning experiences, which include visits, visitors and outdoor learning opportunities.
 Each term we have a topic launch day to inspire and enthuse the children in leading their own learning and planning the topic.

 Foundation Phase